 The performance is great because it’s nice and short, but it has plenty of power for hunting medium game.
 The 175 lbs draw weight is much easier to cock than beefier bows but offer no substantial difference in killing power.

-The package includes a quality scope, a cocking mechanism to crank this thing into action, quiver for holding your bolts and three new bolts with practice tips for sighting in and practice.
 This is for the guy who wants to buy it once and pass it down a generation or two.

 - Draw Weight: 175 lbs

 - Length: 35”

 In a throwback to the old ways, one of the awesome crossbows in the world is a recurve.
 The Excalibur Micro Suppressor is high-end powerful and ultra-quiet that comes with literally every bell and whistle you can get on a crossbow.

 For starters, it has a whopping 280 lbs of draw weight and a scant 5.4 lbs on the hand.
 It is seriously tiny.
 The power stroke is 10.2 inches and the whole bow is only 31 inches long.
 If you need something that puts out serious power in a very small package, this is for you.

 It is designed around a system called R.A.V.S.
 (Recoil Anti-Vibration System).
 It’s a system of strategically placed deadening material and intelligent design that works extremely well.
 This is the quietest crossbow out of the box.